-- changes to the remuneration or contract terms of executive directors and "Chief" level executives and, as appropriate, other executive directors; - the design of new, or amendments to current, equity-based plans or executive cash-based incentive plans; - the total level of remuneration proposed from equity-based plans or executive cash-based incentive plans; and - termination payments to the Chief Executive Officer, "Chief" level executives and, as appropriate, other executive directors.
+- changes to the remuneration or contract terms of executive directors and persons reporting directly to the Managing Director and, as appropriate, other executive directors; - the design of new, or amendments to current, equity-based plans or executive cash-based incentive plans; - the total level of remuneration proposed from equity-based plans or executive cash-based incentive plans; and - termination payments to the Managing Director, other executive directors and persons reporting directly to the Managing Director and, as appropriate, other executive directors.
 Termination payments to other departing executives should be reported to the Nomination and Remuneration Committee at its next meeting.